bajubullet/bajubullet.github.io/_posts/2021-2-27-Python-asyncio.md

 Here `asyncio.create_task` actually spawns the task on the event loop and the `await` calls in the `main()` function actually wait for it to complete.
 We can actually skip awaiting for `t1` here since it will complete before `t2` as it only runs for 1 sec, but its always a good idea to wait for all the tasks you spawn.

+More details on this can be found here: https://docs.python.org/3/library/asyncio.html